Community Benefits Charges (CBCs) are a relatively new revenue source for municipalities. Generally, the framework for CBCs is as follows:

 Review of the 2023 CBC Strategy & By-law

-The Town will be holding a public meeting on March 19, 2025 to present the review of the Town’s 2023 Community Benefits Charges Strategy and By-law.
+The Town held a public meeting on March 19, 2025 to present the review of the Town’s 2023 Community Benefits Charges Strategy and By-law.
 For further information, refer to the Notice of Public Meeting and the 2023 CBC Strategy Review Memo.

 Community Benefits Charge Rates